-4. Basilica di San Marco – One of the most beautiful religious places to visit in Venice
+4. Basilica di San Marco – A beautiful religious place

 Basilica di San Marco or St Mark’s Basilica is one of the beautifully designed churches in Venice.
 The marvelous décor with gold mosaics and works by Renaissance painters and Byzantine domes are incredibly charming.

 Don’t miss: Pala d’Oro (the golden altarpiece), mosaics designed by Titian & Tintoretto, and Quadriga of St Mark’s (a group of four bronze horses)

 Opening hours: 9:45 am – 5 pm